Dodges Ferry

 Health outcomes in Dodges Ferry are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Common health conditions were found to be slightly more prevalent than average across both younger and older age cohorts.
-The rate of private health cover was relatively low at approximately 51% of the total population, which is around 1,380 people.
-The most common medical conditions in the area were arthritis and mental health issues, affecting 10.1 and 9.9% of residents respectively.
-Meanwhile, 65.8% of residents declared themselves completely clear of medical ailments, compared to 65.5% across Greater Hobart.
-Working-age residents showed an above-average prevalence of chronic health conditions.
-The area has 21.0% of residents aged 65 and over, which is a total of 569 people, higher than the 19.9% in Greater Hobart.
-Health outcomes among seniors are above average, with national rankings even higher than those of the general population.
+Mortality rates and chronic condition prevalence are higher than average across both younger and older age groups.
+Only approximately 51% of residents have private health cover.
+The most common medical conditions are arthritis (10.1%) and mental health issues (9.9%), with 65.8% of residents reporting no medical ailments, compared to 65.5% in Greater Hobart.
+Working-age residents have an above-average prevalence of chronic health conditions.
+Dodges Ferry has a higher proportion of seniors aged 65 and over at 21.1%, compared to Greater Hobart's 20.0%.
+Health outcomes among seniors are above average, ranking even higher than the general population nationally.

 Frequently Asked Questions - Health